-Benchmark S&P 500 Index The Fund is actively managed.
-The benchmark is a point of reference against which the performance of the Fund may be measured.
-Management of the Fund is not restricted by this benchmark.
-The deviation from the benchmark may be significant and the portfolio of the Fund may at times bear little or no resemblance to its benchmark.
+Benchmark S&P 500 Index The Fund is actively man is a point of reference performance of the Fur Management of the Fur this benchmark.
+The benchmark may be portfolio of the Fund m or no resemblance to its The benchmark does n environmental and/or promoted by the Fund. e against which the id may be measured.
+Id is not restricted by deviation from the significant and the ay at times bear little benchmark. ot take into account

 Base Currency US Dollar

 Dealing Frequency Daily on Dealing Day

 Dealing Cut-off Time 13:00 CET

 Valuation Point 16:00 CET

-A Final Interim
+Associating Dates Final Interim

 Accounting Dates 31 October 30 April

 Risk Management Method Relative VaR

 Risk Reference Portfolio S&P 500